Riaz Ahmed Gohar Shahi: Career as spiritual leader

 Shahi became popular as a Sufi preacher in Pakistan during the late 1970s.
 He formed RAGS International and Anjuman Serfaroshan-e-Islam in 1980.
 Of the two organisations, RAGS International is still active as Messiah Foundation International whereas Anjuman Serfaroshan-e-Islam was reported to have been dissolved and banned in Pakistan in 2011.

 Shahi at an event at Imam Bargah-e-Noor-e-Iman Mosque, in Karachi, Pakistan.
 He is seen here speaking to two religious clerics from different sects within Islam: Shia Islam and Sunni Islam.

 The CEO of Messiah Foundation International is Younus AlGohar.
 Shahi claimed to have met with Jesus Christ in 1997.

 Lebanese American mystic Hisham Kabbani has sat at his feet, learned from him, and praised him.
 Singers such as Nusrat Fateh Ali Khan and Ghulam Farid Sabri have been presented the message of Shahi.
-Some singers such as Aziz Mian and Rahat Fateh Ali Khan have performed at Shahi related events.
+Some singers such as Aziz Mian and Rahat Fateh Ali Khan have performed at Shahi related events.Yet, they had nothing to do with his beliefs, but only performed for the sake of entertainment.